zarpafantasma/corpus_rythmos/CORPUS_OVERVIEW.md

 ## 013 - Rhythmic Meteorology (The Storm’s Geometry)
 This document applies RTM to the atmosphere, treating hurricanes and weather patterns as macroscopic fluid networks that can be predicted through their "rhythm."

-**-The Alpha-Drop Precursor:** It discovers that before a massive storm rapidly intensifies (like Hurricane Otis), its multiscale coherence ($\alpha$) undergoes a sudden, sharp drop.
+**-The Alpha-Drop Precursor:** It discovers that before a massive storm rapidly intensifies (like Hurricane Otis), its multiscale coherence (α) undergoes a sudden, sharp drop.
 This provides a clear physical "warning signal" 18-30 hours in advance.
 **-Superfluid Hurricanes:** When a storm's organization tightens below a specific threshold, it enters a "Superfluid" state where friction disappears and kinetic energy explodes.
+**-Tornado False Alarm Filter:** The same α exponent discriminates real tornadoes from false alarms by measuring whether mesocyclone rotation couples completely to the surface.
+A single threshold reduces the 70% false alarm rate by 16 points—matching 30 years of NWS improvement.
 **-Macroscopic Fluid Unity:** By analyzing satellite and drifter data, the document proves that the atmosphere and global ocean are coupled in a single, multiscale topological network.

 **The Big Takeaway:** Weather isn't random chaos.
 It is a series of "topological phase transitions."
 We can predict extreme weather by measuring the "fluidity" of the atmospheric rhythm.